 Things To Consider

 In the 38th week of your pregnancy, when you are nearing your delivery time, you should be vigilant about the different symptoms your body is showing.
 These changes are like important announcements made on the part of your body to be considered immediately.

-- If the light pink spotting increases too much, like bleeding for a longer duration, that means a complication and should be addressed immediately.
+- If the light brown discharge during pregnancy increases too much, like bleeding for a longer duration, that means a complication and should be addressed immediately.

 - If fluid/water is released from the vagina in some or a large amount, the water bag has ruptured.